wryan67/ipAddr/readme.md

 ### Compling

-Navigate to the cloned repository then run make
+Navigate to the cloned repository then run make:

     $ cd ipAddr
     $ make